bhartiy/learnsellacious/pages/19.coupons/coupon-filters/docs.md

 ##### **Coupon Filters**

 ![coupon_filters](coupon_filters.png "coupon_filters")

+**Guest Setting**: Select whether this rule should be allowed only for guests or also for guests.

 **client categories**:
 Select specific client categories for which this rule to apply.
 Leave empty to apply for all client categories.
 Select the client categories listed in the drop down menu.